-A salvage title means that your car is a total loss, but you haven’t rebuilt or repaired it to be roadworthy.
-This differs from rebuilt branded titles where the state deems them street-legal.
-You can’t legally drive a car with a salvage title.
-Because of that, it’s impossible to insure salvage cars.
-Repairing your car to the point where a state will grant you a rebuilt title is the only way to drive it.
+A salvage title indicates that a car is a total loss and is no longer street-legal.
+This differs from other branding where the state deems them street-legal.
+You can’t legally drive a salvaged vehicle.
+Because of that, it’s impossible to insure one.
+Repairing it to the point where a state will rebrand the title is the only way to drive it.

-Most people only buy salvage cars because they intend to restore them.
-This is something to consider if you’re looking to buy a salvage car.
-Be aware that some sellers may try to hide the fact that a car has a salvage or rebuilt title.
-Use caution when buying a used car to avoid this.
+Most people only buy a salvaged car with the intent to restore it.
+This is something to consider if you’re thinking about buying one.
+Be aware that some sellers may try to hide the fact that a vehicle was totaled and then repaired.
+Use caution when buying a used car to avoid this unpleasant surprise.

-You might see the term “branded title” when you read about rebuilt or salvage titles.
-Branded titles reflect the type of damage that your car has sustained during its lifespan.
+You might see the term “branded” when you read about rebuilt and revived vehicles.
+A brand reflects the type of damage that your car has sustained during its lifespan.
 They’re more of a category than a type of title.
-Title brands can affect what types of insurance your vehicle qualifies for.
-Examples of title brands you may see on a car title include:
+Branding can affect what types of insurance coverage your vehicle qualifies for.

 - Water damage

 - Hail damage

 Title brands may vary from state to state.
 It’s best to check with your state’s Department of Motor Vehicles (DMV) to know what to look for.